MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_AzureFirewall.md

 #### Task 6: Configure the virtual machine DNS servers

 In this task, you will configure the primary and secondary DNS addresses for the virtual machine.
-This not a firewall requirement.
+This is not a firewall requirement.

 1. In the Azure portal, navigate back to the **AZ500LAB08** resource group.